Chairman's message Francisco González

 - Engineering: Besides the management of technology operations, the area develops the software and processes required to support our customer’s solutions applying a global approach.

-- Data. to promote the strategic use of data in all the areas and businesses of the Group.
+- Data.
+Area in charge of promoting the strategic use of data in all the areas and businesses of the Group.

 Risk & Finance is responsible for key relevant processes, such as global risk management, the balance sheet and the Group’s capital adequacy: it is divided into: